 - 10.5.
 Auditor competence can be acquired using a combination of the following: - 10.5.1.
-Education or training that covers generic auditor knowledge and skills under the supervision of an experienced auditor; - 10.5.2.
+Education or training that covers generic auditor knowledge and skills under the supervision of an experienced auditor; and - 10.5.2.
 Experience involving the exercise of judgement, decision making, problem solving and communication with managers, professionals, peers, customers and other interested parties.

 10.6.
-Education
+Education:

 - 10.6.1.
-Auditors shall have formal education sufficient to acquire the knowledge and skills described in clause 10.3.
-A secondary education certificate is the minimum level required for auditors engaged to undertake audits for Hotels and Tour Operators. - 10.7.
-Work and Audit experience - 10.7.1.
-Experience requirements to audit Hotels/Accommodations/Tour Operators - 10.7.1.1.
+Auditors shall have formal education sufficient to acquire the knowledge and skills described in Clause 10.3.
+A secondary education certificate is the minimum level required for auditors engaged to undertake audits for Hotel and Tour Operator. - 10.7.
+Work and Audit experience: - 10.7.1.
+Experience requirements to audit Hotel/Accommodation/Tour Operator: - 10.7.1.1.
 Audit experience: at least 5 audits in any sector.
-Audits should be completed within the previous 3 consecutive years.

-10.8.
-Training on auditing
+Audits should be completed within the previous 3 consecutive years. - 10.8.
+Training on Auditing: - 10.8.1.

-- 10.8.1.
 Training on auditing by training organizations relevant to non-tourism standards.
 The auditor shall have successfully completed a 4-5 days training on audit techniques and practices.
 GSTC accepts one of the formal training such as ISO 9001 quality management system standards, or ISO 14001 environmental management systems or other ISO standards or other relevant standards, provided by internationally and nationally recognized training organizations to fulfill this requirement; or - 10.8.2.
 Training on auditing by organizations relevant to tourism standards.
 The auditor shall have successfully completed a 3-days training with minimum of the following areas via online or offline: - 10.8.2.1.
-Quality and environmental management system relevant to ISO 9001 and 14001; - 10.8.2.2.
+Quality and Environmental Management System relevant to ISO 9001 and 14001; - 10.8.2.2.
 Audit techniques and practices based on ISO 19011; - 10.8.2.3.
-Stakeholder consultation: ability to consult with tourism business, regulatory agencies, industry groups, local community members and any indigenous stakeholder; - 10.8.2.4.
+Stakeholder consultation: ability to consult with tourism business, regulatory agencies, industry groups, local community members and any indigenous stakeholders; and - 10.8.2.4.
 Management of environmental, economic and socio-cultural issues applied to the tourism sector. - 10.9.
 GSTC Training for Auditors.
 The auditor shall successfully complete GSTC's Training for Auditors requirements.

-This must be "GSTC Auditor Training" distinct from other GSTC sustainable tourism training programs for other tourism stakeholders. - 10.9.1.
-All auditors shall attend Module A, Module B, and Module E. Completion of these are sufficient for auditing Hotels. - 10.9.2.
-Auditors of Tour Operators shall satisfy 10.8.3.1 plus Module C. - 10.9.3.
-Auditors satisfying the following requirements shall only attend Module A via online or offline as a mandatory training course:
+NOTE: This shall be "GSTC Auditor Training" distinct from other GSTC sustainable tourism training programs for other tourism stakeholders:

+10.9.1.
+Auditors of Hotel shall attend Module A, Module B, and Module E. Completion of these are sufficient for auditing Hotel.